stackbit-projects/robust-basil-47e8f/src/pages/about.md

     headline: We are Lazuli
     subtitle: >-
       Well, not really.
 We’re [Snipcart](http://bit.ly/2YB7AUL)—a bunch of geeks from Québec City.
-Planty is a theme we built for [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
+Lazuli is a theme we built for [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
 To
       enable e-commerce on Planty, you’ll need to [sign up for Snipcart](http://bit.ly/2YzKmhP).
 Testing is forever free, no credit card